 Yield 10 servings

-A grain-free version of the classic lasagna with zucchini instead of noodles.
+A gluten-free, veggie based version of the classic lasagna with zucchini instead of noodles.
 Delicious and healthy!

 - 1-1.5 lbs total ground beef and/or Italian sausage

 - 2 (24 ounce) jars of pasta sauce